21373 customer reviews

 Sparkling wine

-The traditional method involves creating bubbles in the bottle.
-It involves adding a dosage (a mixture of wine, yeast, and sugar) to a base wine (a dry, still wine) that has been bottled with a temporary closure.
-The yeast reacts with the sugar in the dosage to produce alcohol as well as carbon dioxide.
+The traditional method involves the production of bubbles in the bottle.
+It results from the addition of a dosage (a mixture of wine, yeast, and sugar) to a base wine (a dry, still wine) that has been bottled with a temporary closure.
+The yeast, upon coming into contact with the sugar in the dosage, produces alcohol as well as carbon dioxide.

 To remove dead yeast cells at the end of fermentation, bottled wines are stored for varying lengths of time depending on the region.
 This sediment is removed from the bottle (disgorgement), and the addition of expedition liqueur determines the wine’s sugar content.
 The wine is then sealed with its final cork.

-This method is similar to the traditional method but more delicate.
+This method is similar to the traditional method but is more delicate.
 The base wine is partially fermented, chilled, and bottled.
-Alcoholic fermentation then continues in the bottle, without the addition of a sweetener, producing the carbon dioxide that creates the bubbles.
+Alcoholic fermentation then continues in the bottle, without the addition of a second fermentation solution, and produces the carbon dioxide that creates the bubbles.

 To remove dead yeast cells at the end of fermentation, bottled wines are stored for varying lengths of time depending on the region.
 This sediment is then removed from the bottle (disgorgement).
 The wine is then sealed with its final cork.
 Unlike the traditional method, the wines are not sweetened; instead, the wine’s natural sugar content determines its style.